Ninjame560/machinelearn/README.md

 # machinelearn
-google colab code where one can have various ml projects for understanding purpose
+google colab code where one can learn various ml projects for understanding purpose